bahaidev/textbrowser/README.md

-1. Prepare JSON files to indicate the specific grouping of files you wish to make available and optionally the interface languages you wish to make available (and for which you have locales).
-See the [recommended directory structure](#Recommended Project Directory Structure) section for more.
+1. Prepare JSON files to indicate the specific grouping of files you wish to make available and optionally the interface languages you wish to make available (and for which you have locales), and after it may be ready, and if you wish, the JSON files to indicate your site hierarchy.
+    See the
+    [recommended directory structure](#Recommended Project Directory Structure)
+    section for more.